awsdocs/aws-freertos-docs/doc_source/getting_started_xilinx.md

 **Note**
 The first time you run the application, a new certificate\-key pair is generated\.
 For subsequent runs, you can comment out `vDevModeKeyProvisioning()` in the `main.c` file before you rebuild the images and the `BOOT.bin` file\.
 This prevents the copying of the certificates and key to storage on every run\.

 You can opt to boot your MicroZed board from a MicroSD card or from QSPI ﬂash to run the Amazon FreeRTOS demo project\.
-For instructions, see [Generate the Boot Image for the Amazon FreeRTOS Project](#xilinx-build-boot-image) and [Run the Amazon FreeRTOS Project](#xilinx-run)\.
+For instructions, see [Generate the Boot Image for the Amazon FreeRTOS Demo Project](#xilinx-build-boot-image) and [Run the Amazon FreeRTOS Demo Project](#xilinx-run)\.

-### Generate the Boot Image for the Amazon FreeRTOS Project<a name="xilinx-build-boot-image"></a>
+### Generate the Boot Image for the Amazon FreeRTOS Demo Project<a name="xilinx-build-boot-image"></a>

 1. In the XSDK IDE, right\-click **aws\_demos**, and then choose **Create Boot Image**\.